phetsims/phet-info/doc/tier-1-voicing-quick-start-guide.md

 Many components already determine their default Voicing content.

-- If a component has an `accessibleName`, it iss used for `voicingNameResponse`
+- If a component has an `accessibleName`, it is used for `voicingNameResponse`
 - If it has an `accessibleHelpText`, that is used for `voicingHintResponse`.

 As a result, Tier 1 Voicing often comes for free once Tier 1 Interactive Description is in place.
 However, you can